 5. Experiences Are Everything

 One way to either earn or lose consumer devotion is through the customer experience.
 As research from Forrester reveals, 71% of connected consumers feel negatively toward brands when they encounter inconsistent experiences, and 10% say these inconsistencies will make them stop interacting with a brand altogether.

 6. Millennials Are More Loyal Than Marketers Think

 Far too frequently, Gen Y consumers – the generation that will have a spending power of $8 trillion by 2025 – are pegged as fickle.
-On the contrary, Elite Daily found millennials are more devoted than any other generation, with 50% saying they are either extremely or quite loyal to their favorite brands.
+On the contrary, Accenture found that millennials are devoted.
+Eighty percent report they will keep coming back once they find a brand they love.

 7. Customer Service is Crucial

 Brands that don’t have their customer service in order can forget about earning loyalty.
 According to Accenture, 52% of consumers have switched providers in the past year due to poor customer service, a behavior that costs brands in the U.S. $1.6 trillion.

 8. Price Isn’t Everything

 Some might argue that price and value drive allegiance, but that’s not necessarily true.
 We already know that consumers care more about experiences than things, but research from Nielsen shows 66% of global respondents are willing to pay more for products and services from companies that are dedicated to social and environmental change.